 In addition to the food, you’ve obviously also got some great deals on electronics, basic clothes items, vitamins and more.
 About the only thing they have that doesn’t seem to be a good deal are the movies, DVD’s and blu-ray discs.
 Right before you check out, Costco has a great fresh flower stand which is well worth whatever price you pay.
 Head on off to the cash register, make sure you grab a box to take your stuff out in and square up with cash, debit or the Costco AMEX card.
 The lines can get long here but most Costco employees I’ve run into are well-trained and quick, phew!

-Food stand at Costco Raleigh- NC Triangle Dining But the food fun doesn’t stop here because right past the cash registers, you’ve got the Costco food stand.
+But the food fun doesn’t stop here because right past the cash registers, you’ve got the Costco food stand.
 Like many big-box stores, the experience can be so lengthy they need to provide you with some food (see my IKEA review).
 And you can eat really on the cheap here.
-Hard to believe, but the food here is all pretty darn good!
-They’ve got their 1/4 lb. beef hot dog and drink for $1.50, a chicken bake for $3 and a slice of pizza for $2.
-The beef hot dog is an 8″ long, filling beastie and you self-serve your soft drink.
+Hard to believe, but the food here is all pretty darn good, order your food at the self-serve kiosk and they’ve got a pick-up area for efficiency Costco has their classic 1/4 lb. beef hot dog and drink for $1.50, a chicken bake for $3 and a slice of pizza for $2.
+The beef hot dog is an 10″ long, filling beastie and you self-serve your soft drink.
 Where else could you eat for under $2?!

 The pizza is a medium crust with plenty of cheese and toppings, and of course, the slices are big.
 If you want the whole pie, we’re talking only $9.95.
 The chicken bake is a thin, well-browned Parmesan crust filled with chicken chunks and a bit of sauce, tasty stuff.
 So AFTER you buy all that great food inside Costco, you get some more on the way out to fill yourself.
 I’ve even heard of the Costco food challenge where you have to consume $10 worth of eats in under an hour.
 Don’t think it’s impossible but I’ll pass for now.